Two extensions of the Erd\H{o}s-Szekeres problem: Introduction

 This underlying pseudoline arrangement induces a convexity structure on the point configuration in a natural way.
 For any pair of points $p, q\in P$, the bounded portion of $\ell(p,q)$ between $p$ and $q$ is called the {\em pseudosegment} connecting $p$ and $q$.
 If we delete from the plane all pseudosegments between the elements of $P$, the plane is divided into a number of connected components, precisely one of which is unbounded.
 The {\em convex hull} of the configuration is defined as the complement of the unbounded region, and is denoted by $\conv P$.
 We say that a subset $Q\subseteq P$ is in {\em convex position} if no point $p\in Q$ is in the convex hull of $Q\setminus \{p\}$.\footnote{Pseudo-configurations also have a purely combinatorial characterization.
 They can be defined by several equivalent systems of axioms.
 Other names for pseudo-configurations that can be found in the literature are {\em generalized configurations} \cite{goody}, {\em uniform rank 3 acyclic oriented matroids} \cite{OMS}, and {\em CC-systems} \cite{knuti}.}

 It turns out that for four points there are only two combinatorially distinct pseudo-configurations and both can be obtained from straight lines, but for five or more points there exist pseudo-configurations that are not realizable by straight lines.
-Still, the number of possible pseudo-configurations on five points is limited and we will leave the verification of some simple statements about at most five points in a pseudo-configuration to the reader.
+Still, the number of possible pseudo-configurations on five points is finite and we will leave the verification of some simple statements about at most five points in a pseudo-configuration to the reader.
+(This applies in particular to Observations \ref{trivial} and \ref{trivial2}, below.)

 Many basic theorems of convexity hold in this more general setting.
 For instance, a set of points is in convex position if and only if every four of its elements are in convex position \cite{ragavan}.
 This is Carath\'{e}odory's theorem in the plane.